Is the grass not growing back where you had a tree removed, or are you having trouble planting grass after stump grinding?

 No worries, it’s something you can definitely fix.

-A lot of people have trouble growing grass after a stump is removed for two reasons:
+A lot of people have trouble growing grass after a stump is removed for three main reasons:

 - Not enough nitrogen in the soil because it’s being used to break down the wood chips, sawdust, and roots left in the ground